avocado-framework/avocado/docs/source/MultiplexConfig.rst

 `windows` with all children and then replaces this structure with slightly modified version.

-As `!remove_node` is processed during merge, when you reverse the order, windows is not removed and you end-up with `/windows/{win3.11,win95,3.11,95}` nodes.
+As `!remove-node` is processed during merge, when you reverse the order, windows is not removed and you end-up with `/windows/{win3.11,win95,3.11,95}` nodes.

-!remove_value
+!remove-value
 -------------

-It's similar to `!remove_node`_ only with values.
+It's similar to `!remove-node`_ only with values.

 !mux
 ----